 - A FWS position can sometimes lead to a permanent job with the agency that hired you as a FWS student.

-Federal Work-Study is awarded on a first-come, first-served basis.
+Federal Work-Study is offered on a first-come, first-served basis.
 Eligibility for this program is based on the financial status of the student and/or his or her family.
 Interested students who do not receive a Federal Work-Study in their financial aid offer may add their name to the waitlist (pending the availability of additional funding).

-Federal Work-Study Eligibility Requirements:
+Federal Work-Study Eligibility Requirements

 - Complete the Free Application for Federal Student Aid (FAFSA) and meet the eligibility criteria.